 Somewhere in the last quarter of 2016, I felt like I had wasted my entire year.
 I was heartbroken about certain issues.
 During my first semester exams, I couldn’t even concentrate.
 One time, I nearly gave up on reading anything for my exam, my heart wasn’t in it, I guess it was somewhere outside Nigeria.
 Anyway, I wrote about it and titled it Flashback to My Exam Experience this Semester.
 But I’m happy those days are past me.
 These are the lessons I learned in 2016.

 1. Communication is key!
 It is vital!
 It is important!
 You need to communicate with people.
 Speak your mind (tactfully).
 Tell people what you need.
 Don’t be afraid.
 If you don’t like something, say it.
 If you feel down, speak to someone.
 If you like someone, say so.
 If you admire someone successful and would like to connect with them, walk up to them or connect with them on a social media platform and introduce yourself and tell them something nice like perhaps you admire them and they inspire you (but please do not be a stalker).
 No one will kill you, if you get snubbed, at least you tried.

-2. Don’t be afraid to say No. Always think before you give an answer.
+2. Don’t be afraid to say No. Always think before you answer.
 Don’t be afraid to tell someone you’ll get back to them before giving them a definite answer, especially when your mind isn’t at rest.
 I made a lot of mistakes in 2016 because I gave answers on the spot.
-At the end, it was even more tough withdrawing when I realized it wasn’t what I wanted.
+In the end, it was more tough withdrawing when I realized it wasn’t what I wanted.

 My name is Mirabelle Morah.
 I’m a student of everything awesome, enlightening and socially impactful.